-4.41 There are no significant changes proposed in terms of the location or overall level of growth during the plan period.
-There has been a reduction in capacity at some allocations and the deletion of others, such as LOU.R5 (Jessel Green), which will help to reduce the impact of development on the landscape and character of these areas.
-However, when considering the effect of the plan as a whole for the District, the proposed changes do not significantly affect the conclusion of the previous SA work.
+4.42 There are no significant changes proposed in terms of the location or overall level of growth during the plan period.
+The reduction in the capacity of EPP.R1 and EPP.R2 (the South of Epping Masterplan Area) and inclusion of an identified 'build line' both at this site and at SP4.1 (Latton Priory Garden Community) will help to reduce the impact of development on the landscape and character of these areas.
+When considering the effect of the plan as a whole for the District, the proposed changes do not significantly affect the conclusion of the previous SA work.
 The Local Plan Submission Version plus Main Modifications are predicted to have an uncertain minor negative effect on the landscape.